okviz/okviz.github.io/_docs/smart-filter-pro/mode/split-pasted-text.md

 In order to quickly apply the filter, you can copy these items, choose ***Carriage return*** as the character used by the ***Split pasted text by*** option, and right click/Paste (or Ctrl+V or Cmd+V on Mac) in Smart Filter Pro.
 This will apply filter with these subcategories showing the desired result.

 <img src="images/split-pasted-text-Excel.png" width="750">

-<todo assign="twinkle">Pasting from Excel is the most requested feature among end-users.
-We need a detailed example with an Excel worksheet.</todo>